AdAvAn/SpeakingAlerts/README.md

 # Voice Alerts for Air Raid Warnings in Ukraine 🚨

-I want to share with you a program designed to provide voice alerts for air raid warnings in Ukraine. 🇺🇦
+I want to share with you the Python program to provide voice alerts for air raid warnings in Ukraine. 🇺🇦

 ## About the Program
-Its main goal is to use voice messages to inform you about air raid warnings declared in your region.
+The main goal is to use voice messages to inform you about air raid warnings declared in your region.
 It is not only useful for visually impaired individuals but also for anyone who wants to stay informed without being distracted from their daily activities.

 The program uses the API of the website [Alerts.in.ua](https://alerts.in.ua) to obtain real-time information.